 When Planning your revision - topic by topic, week by week.
-Include the WHAT and the HOW eg topic plus revision strategy Topics I will revise from Y12 Topics I will revise from Y13 Easter break from college 25 April Have you explored visual ways to represent knowledge in your subjects eg mindmaps/concept maps?
-Do you use these to make connections between different pieces of knowledge?
-2 May Can you teach examples of content and knowledge to other students?
+Include the WHAT and the HOW eg topic plus revision strategy Topics I will revise from Y12 Topics I will revise from Y13 25 March Make a note of any revision sessions you are attending Can you summarise topics/methods in a minute in each subject?
+How can you check you've remembered all key information?
+EASTER BREAK FI ROM COLLEGE 15 April Can you teach examples of content and knowledge to other students?
 Can you explain how to meet the assessment criteria for the high grades?

-When Planning your revision - topic by topic, week by week.
-Include the WHAT and the HOW eg topic plus revision strategy Topics I will revise from Y12 Topics I will revise from Y13 9 May Are you confidently completing exam questions in the time allowed?
+22 April Are you confidently completing exam questions in the time allowed?
 Are you able to mark these accurately to show your understanding of the mark scheme?
-16 May